CADmium-Co/.github/profile/README.md

 **Loyalty:** Never pull the rug out from under our users.
 Never even create a situation where future rug-pulling becomes possible.
 Make money by providing value to people who want to pay, not by holding their data hostage.

 **Beauty:** Put care and attention into everything we publish.
 Do not fall into the trap of carelessly aggregating features or letting older things rot.
-Focus on flows, ease of use, and visual clarity.
-Aim for a cohesive vision and a cohesive UX.
-Sometimes form is substance.
+Focus on flows, cohesion, and visual clarity.